bdlukaa/fluent_ui/README.md

 You can set `amount` to change the amount of stars.
 The `rating` must be less than the stars and more than 0.
 You can also change the `icon`, its size and color.
 You can make the bar read only by setting `onChanged` to `null`.

 ![](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/images/rating_rs2_doc_ratings_intro.png)

+# Forms

+A form is a group of controls that collect and submit data from users.
+Forms are typically used for settings pages, surveys, creating accounts, and much more.

 ## TextBox